wind turbines at sea with beach in foreground

 This report estimates the amount of material Scotland has locked up in existing energy assets and will need to build the energy infrastructure required to transition the country’s energy sector to meet its Net Zero ambitions by 2045.
 Concrete and steel account for more than 85% of this demand, as well as the need for scarce materials, such as lithium-cobalt oxide and copper.

-Scotland’s Ports: A Future Vision
+Scotland’s Ports:

-The report considers the role Scottish ports can play in achieving a circular economy for Scotland.
+Scotland’s Ports: A Future Vision report published in 2023 considers the role Scottish ports can play in achieving a circular economy for Scotland.
 It highlights opportunities for ports to act as hubs providing space and logistics for offshore energy facilities and identifies ways Scottish ports can embed more circularity in their business practices.
+The report underlines the key role that ports can play in facilitating decommissioning of oil and gas infrastructure, particularly in enabling more circular solutions, including remanufacturing.

 Steel Reprocessing